 Of course, we want to be sure of our assumptions.
 After all, the argument for meditation requires a somewhat well-formed paradigm of what's happening when we read and write code.
 It's important to take into account exactly which thought patterns we "execute" while in code mode.

 There was a push in recent years to allow programming to replace the study of a foreign language.
-Around that time, Norman Peitek, Janet Siegmund, and a team of researchers while they were comprehending short source-code snippets.
+Around that time, Norman Peitek, Janet Siegmund, and a team of researchers conducted a study that observed 17 participants in an fMRI scanner while they were comprehending short source-code snippets.
 Their key finding was that despite the stereotype of math and logic being the major concern in programming, the brains of the participants showed greater activation of its language centers than expected.

 Now, this may be confusing to you, as it seemingly contradicts the idea of code mode.
 After all, if the language centers are activated, shouldn't we, as social beings who communicate through the use of language, not be affected by these lingering cognitive thought patterns?